 Ashok Goel is a Professor of Computer Science and Human-Centered Computing in the School of Interactive Computing at Georgia Institute of Technology in Atlanta, USA.
-He received his Ph.D. in Computer and Information Science from The Ohio State University in 1989 and joined the Georgia Tech faculty the same year.
-At Georgia Tech, he has been a Co-Director of the Center for Biologically Inspired Design (2008-18) and the Director of the Ph.D. program in Human-Centered Computing (2012-19).
-He presently directs the Design & Intelligence Laboratory that consists of several faculty, scientists, and about twenty graduate and undergraduate students.
-He is also the Chief Scientist with Georgia Tech’s Center for 21st Century Universities, a think tank and living laboratory for higher education, where he leads research on AI in education and education in AI.
-In addition, he is the Founder of Beyond Question (LLC), an AI-based startup.
+He conducts use-inspired research into cognitive systems at the intersection of artificial intelligence and cognitive science.
+He directs the School’s Design & Intelligence Laboratory that consists of several faculty, research scientists, and about twenty graduate and undergraduate students.
+He is also the Chief Scientist with Georgia Tech’s Center for 21st Century Universities and a Fellow with the Brook Byers Institute for Sustainable Systems.

 Ashok is the Editor of AI Magazine published by the Association for Advancement in AI (AAAI) and the Founding Editor of AAAI’s Interactive AI Magazine.
 He was a Co-Chair of the 41st Annual Conference of the Cognitive Science Society held in Montreal, Canada, in July 2019.